✔ Contrary to what many assume, the UK is actually an ideal place for solar panels

-Not only do solar panels reduce your reliance on the grid, but they can lower your carbon footprint and save you money on your energy bills (meaning you’ll be able to make your money back on the initial upfront costs of the solar panels).
+Solar panels work by reducing your reliance on the grid, but they can also lower your carbon footprint and save you money on your energy bills.

 In this article, we’ll explore the various ways you can heat your house with solar panels and how much it’ll roughly cost.